Checklist for User Acceptance Testing

-After the application is developed and approved by the engineering team the application is now available to be delivered to the customer for UAT that will help him establish confidence in it prior to purchasing it OR as a first field deployment before moving to the next ring of Beta testing.
+After the application is developed and approved by the engineering team, the application is now available to be delivered to the customer for UAT that will help him establish confidence in it before purchasing it OR as a first field deployment before moving to the next ring Beta testing.

 The main goals of UAT